Starfish-develop/Starfish/README.md

 * alternatively, for each region, it might be possible to actually isolate the exact chunk that we are sub-sampling.
 Although I have a feeling this won't be all that much faster anyway.

+* When doing alternate Gibbs sampling, we have to be careful about storing the lnprob from the previous iteration.
+Since if you change the cheb parameters, then on the next iteration the previous lnprob will be stale.
+Why, then, did the old emcee give such a low acceptance rate when using the same jump sizes as before?
+We'll have to rethink the sampler orders.
+Can we just pass the new probability (lnprob0) to run_mcmc?
+What is actually changing in each step?
+Be more explicit.

+ So, we can either go back to the vanilla version of emcee, or, we can think about exactly in which order the parameters are being updated and then we can stick to that order of iteration.

 ## text in paper